heygleeson/Yadda/Spec.md

 ### Nodes

-A *node* is the single story element of a yarn file.
+A *node* is the single story element of a ChatterScript file.
-Nodes are the story structural building blocks for yarn.
+Nodes are the story structural building blocks for ChatterScript.
 Nodes are designed to contain pieces of a story and then have these story pieces linked together.
 This is not a requirement, everything could be done in a single node, this would just be unwieldy.
 A node must be comprised of a single header and a single body in that order.